LuckyMachines/railway/contracts/examples/nft+defi/README.md

 ## Transaction Flow

-From MainHub, the user calls one function, performs one transaction, but executes all of the various operations required across many different contracts to finally purchase this exclusive NFT, and returning to the main hub, and automatically entering the showcase room, where ExclusiveNFT holders can congregate and party with their new NFTs.
+From MainHub, the user calls one function & performs one transaction, but executes all of the various operations required across many different contracts to finally purchase this exclusive NFT and return back to the main hub where the NFT party can begin!

-The three processes we are demonstrating here are:
+The four processes we are demonstrating here are:

 1. Trade some native tokens for a custom token on a sample dex
 2. Stake these newly obtained custom tokens on a second contract & receive a staking token